tashian/heal.lgbt/content/_index.md

 **Important:** Like all medicine-assisted therapies, ketamine works best when combined with psychotherapy and integration support.
 The medicine itself is just one part of the healing process — the therapeutic relationship, preparation, and integration are essential.

 [MAPS](https://maps.org/) &mdash; Multidisciplinary Association for Psychedelic Studies
-[Psychedelic Integration](https://integration.maps.org/) &mdash; MAPS directory of therapists who help people integrate a psychedelic experience
+[Psychedelic Integration](https://maps.org/integration-station/) &mdash; MAPS workbook on integrating a psychedelic experience

 Book: [How to Change Your Mind](https://www.amazon.com/dp/B076GPJXWZ) by Michael Pollan
 Book: [Trust Surrender Receive: How MDMA Can Release Us From Trauma and PTSD](https://www.amazon.com/Trust-Surrender-Receive-Release-Trauma/dp/1619617382) by Anne Other